Financial-Times/ft-origami/README.md

 ## Testing

 This website is tested with [Pa11y](http://www.pally.org) using CircleCI.
 If there are accessibility errors on the website, the build will fail.

-You can run these tests locally with:
+If you'd like to run these tests locally, you'll need [PhantomJS](http://phantomjs.org/) to be installed.
+You'll also need the site to be running (using `make serve`).
+Once these requirements have been met, you can run:

 ```sh
 make test